mathspp/mathspp/pages/02.blog/04.pydonts/idiomatic-sequence-slicing/item.en.md

  - uncover the two layers of syntactic sugar surrounding list slicing; and
  - learn how to implement slicing for your custom objects.

-Throughout both articles we will try to keep an eye out for how slices are actually used in real-world Python code, namely in the Python Standard Library.
+Throughout both Pydon'ts we will try to keep an eye out for how slices are actually used in real-world Python code, namely in the Python Standard Library.

-If you don't want to miss the next article on the more advanced slicing topics, you can either [subscribe] to the
+If you don't want to miss the next Pydon't on the more advanced slicing topics, you can either [subscribe] to the
 Pydon'ts newsletter or grab your copy of the [Pydon'ts book][pydonts-book] right now.